Climate Change: What Is It and Why Does It Matter?

 In some places, and for some types of crops, climate change will increase growth.
-This is because warmer temperatures and higher CO₂ make for better growing conditions in places such as Europe .
-However, most places won’t be able to grow as much food .
+This is because warmer temperatures and higher CO₂ concentrations make for better growing conditions in places such as Europe.
+However, most places will see a reduced growth rate of crops.

 Climate change will affect water as well as food.
-Like with crops, the effects will be different in different places .
-Wet areas will get wetter and dry areas will get drier - meaning more flooding and more droughts .
+Like with crops, the effects will be different in different places.
+Wet areas will get wetter and dry areas will get drier - meaning more flooding and more droughts.
 Other types of weather will be more extreme too: heatwaves and storms are both expected to get worse.
-All of these things will damage people’s health - and on top of this, the changes in climate will change how some diseases (like malaria and cholera) spread .
+All of these things will damage people's health - and on top of this, the changes in climate will affect how some diseases (like malaria and cholera) spread.

-These impacts will be very costly for nations and individuals - particularly those which are poorer.
-In fact, about 75-80% of the costs of climate change will be paid for by poorer countries .
-So even though inequality between rich and poor countries may have decreased in recent decades, global warming is slowing, and may even reverse this progress .
+These impacts will be very costly for nations and individuals - particularly those that are poorer.
+In fact, about 75-80% of the costs of climate change will be paid for by poorer countries.
+So even though inequality between rich and poor countries may have decreased in recent decades, global warming is slowing this progress.

 What about other living things on Earth?

 Climate change isn’t just bad news for humans.
-Many living things (like animals and plants) will have to move or change in order to survive.
-If they can’t, they’ll die out .
+Many other living things (like animals and plants) will have to migrate or adapt in order to survive.
+If they can’t, they’ll die out.
 When all of a certain type of animal or plant die out, this is called extinction.

-Living things are already going extinct at a very high rate, mainly because of other human activities like killing and habitat destruction.
-Climate change will only make this worse, and lots of extinctions cause huge problems for both nature and humans .
+Living things are already going extinct at a very high rate, mainly because of other human activities like hunting and habitat destruction.
+Climate change will only make this worse, and lots of extinctions cause huge problems for both nature and humans.

 So, why is all this happening?